Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/mcp-tools/asset-ingestion/url-asset-ingestor/index.md

 These two columns must be present or the import process will skip the row entirely.
 If the sheet does not have these two columns, then the whole sheet will be discarded.
 When in doubt, use "*dry run*" to confirm that the data is being interpreted correctly.

-* *Source* – defies where the file will be downloaded from.
-Should be full url (can be web or local filesystem URL).
-The URL can be relative but this requires the `Default prefix` is specified correctly in the process dialog.
-Examples are https://www.somewhere.com/path/to/my-picture.jpg or file:///mnt/uploads/my-picture.jpg
+* *Source* – Path or URL of the original file.
+This can be a full URL, of type HTTP, HTTPS, or FILE.
+The source can also insteadt be relative to the `Default prefix` specified in start process form described above.
+Examples are https://www.somewhere.com/path/to/my-picture.jpg or file:///mnt/uploads/my-picture.jpg.
+If Default Prefix is set as "*http://www.my-website.com/images*" and source in the file is "my-picture.jpg" then the effective source URL will be the combination of the two: `http://www.my-website.com/images/my-picture.jpg`.
+Keep in mind that default prefix will be ignored if source is a full URL starting with http://, https://, or file://.
-* *Target* – Takes target folder where the asset must be in AEM.
-No folder information is used from the source URL so _this must be the exact target folder_.
+* *Target* – Full path of folder where asset will be stored in AEM.  *NOTE:* No folder information is used from the source URL so _this must be the exact target folder_.
 For example, a target folder of `/content/dam/my-stuff` will load the previous source examples as `/content/dam/my-stuff/my-picture.jpg`.

 ### Adding additional renditions